scottyschup/ruby-curriculum/projects/w1d5-tic-tac-toe-ai.md

 A `#losing_node?` is described in the following cases:

-* The board is `over?` and the opponent is the `winner` (return false if `player` won or board is `tied?`), OR
+* Base case: **the board is over** AND
+    * If `winner` is the opponent, this is a losing node.
+    * If `winner` is `nil` or us, this is not a losing node.
+* Recursive case:
     * It is the player's turn, and all the children nodes are losers for the player (anywhere they move they still lose), OR
     * It is the opponent's turn, and one of the children nodes is a losing node for the player (assumes your opponent plays perfectly; they'll force you to lose if they can).

 **NB: a draw (Board#tied?) is NOT a loss, if a node is a draw, losing_node? should return false.**

 Likewise, a winning node means either:

-* The board is over and the player has won
+* Base case: **the board is over** AND
-  (return false if the board is `over?` and game is `tied?` or opponent won) OR
+    * If `winner` is us, this is a winning node.
+    * If `winner` is `nil` or the opponent, this is not a winning node.
+* Recursive case:
     * It is the player's turn, and one of the children nodes is a winning node for the player (we'll be smart and take that move), OR
     * It is the opponent's turn, and all of the children nodes are winning nodes for the player (even TicTacToeKasparov can't beat you from here).

 Notice that `winning_node?` and `losing_node?` are both defined recursively.
 This is what makes them look at all the ways the game can